gavaar/prilepins-chart-calculator/README.md

   After finishing the low-stress range, I'll move up to the middle range, now starting at <code>5x5x5</code> and ending in <code>7x7x7</code>.
 Then progress to the next range, starting from <code>3x3x3</code> and moving up to <code>5x5x5</code>.
 </p>
 <p>
-  I use this Prilepin's chart calculator to plan ahead on what my routine will be for the next 42 (14 x 3) sessions.
+  I use this <a href="https://70sbig.com/blog/2012/05/prilepins-chart/" target="_blank">Prilepin's chart</a> calculator to plan ahead on what my routine will be for the next 42 (14 x 3) sessions.
 Plus two sessions for PR attempts, and two more for low-stress recovery.
 A total of 46 sessions.
 </p>
 <p>
   Since I usually do 3 sessions per week.
 This should translate into a 15-16 week period, or 4 months, give or take (vacations happen).
 </p>
 <p>
-  The kilograms (Kg) listed to the right of the table represent my goal personal records (PRs) meaning, I have not achieved this PRs, but are my next goal.
+  The kilograms (Kg) listed to the right of the table represent my goal personal records (PRs).

+  Meaning: I have not achieved these PRs, but are my next goal.
   If I can do them after the 4 month period, I consider this a win.
-  If I can triple my PR during a year, I consider this a massive win.
+  If I can increase it three times during a year, I consider this a massive win.
 </p>
 <p>
   <i>Note</i>: for each starting range, I'll attempt to use the higher end weight of the spectrum.
 If this weight becomes too heavy at some point, or trying to increase the next rep amount with the same weight seems like I'll fail:
   I cut the weight by 2.5Kg to not diminish the target reps.
-I also try to train to failure (using Perceived Exertion as a measure; PE 9 or PE 10).
+  I also try to push the last set of every session to failure (using Perceived Exertion as a measure; PE 9 or PE 10).
 </p>